 In Vancouver, because the weather is often rainy and wet for most of the year, much of my cycling initially was indoors.
 I took 75-minute power-based cycling classes at Peak Centre during the fall, winter and spring seasons.
 I would bring in my own bike, which is attached to the CompuTrainer.
 Using this set-up allows me to precisely control the level of resistance (measure in watts) throughout the workout.

 The program actually starts with a blood lactate threshold assessment to determine my individual power-based training zones.
 Knowing my zones allow me to work with specific workload targets in the classes, rather than relying on perceived exertion or heart rate.
 As my fitness improves, my workload targets go up accordingly!
 It’s great to experience improvements in such a specific way.
 Not just by feel or how long I can go, but by the amount of power output I produce.

 It wasn’t until May that I started riding outside and taking outdoor hill climbing classes.
 When you’re on the trainer there’s no balancing involved.
 Since May, I started making significant strides because of the amount of time I spent on bike, getting a feel for it and putting in miles.
 My long rides over the last two months have been anywhere from 100 to 168K.
 In the last month or so, I’ve also trained on the Sea to Sky highway (where the race will be held).

 How do you fuel long rides?

 There was a learning curve that went with learning to fuel my better.
-Initially I would take a Vega Sport Endurance Gel every 45 minutes.
-I discovered that I needed to take one more like every 30 minutes.
-I also supplement with Vega Sport Energy Bars (Chocolate Coconut Almond being my favorite).
-I have Vega Sport Electrolyte Hydrator in my water bottle so that I stay well hydrated.
+I also supplement with Vega Sport® Protein Bar (Chocolate Coconut Almond being my favorite).
+I have Vega Sport® Electrolyte Hydrator in my water bottle so that I stay well hydrated.

 What is the most crucial element of your training?